thenuwij/FPGA-Audio-Pipeline/README.md

 Now press “Open”, you should get a serial window.
 Click 'Reset' on the Kria board.
 Note there is often a long delay between the last OF message and the “Starting tcf-agent:” OK.

-## Conecting the USB drive to KRIA KV260 BOARD
+## Connecting the USB drive to KRIA KV260 BOARD

-A normal USB drive would not be comptible with our KRIA KV260 board, so please watch this youtube tutorial linked below to help convert the USB drive to FAT32 format, which will be accepted by the KRIA KV260 board.
+A normal USB drive would not be compatible with our KRIA KV260 board, so please watch this youtube tutorial linked below to help convert the USB drive to FAT32 format, which will be accepted by the KRIA KV260 board.

 [Click here to watch the USB drive format conversion video](https://www.youtube.com/watch?v=s4EX5DMEZH0&t=223s)